M. Kunjaman: Biography

 Kunhaman enrolled in the MPhil programme at the Centre for Development Studies (CDS) in Thiruvananthapuram after receiving his MA in economics.
-A Fulbright scholar, he started his long and illustrious career in academics as a lecturer at the University of Kerala in 1979.
+A Fulbright scholar, he started his career in academics as a lecturer at the University of Kerala in 1979.
 He spent 27 years as a pre-eminent faculty member in the Economics Department.
 He had been a critical part of the University Grants Commission (UGC).
 He left the University of Kerala in 2006 to lead TISS.

 Kunhaman's autobiography Ethiru was chosen as the best autobiography by the Kerala Sahitya Akademi in 2021.
-However, Kunhaman turned down the honour.
+However, Kunhaman turned it down.
 He described the underprivileged way of life and social disparities in Kerala in his autobiography.
 Kunhaman was the author of several books and multiple papers on the Kerala economic model, macro economics, and land reforms.
 His publications include Development of Tribal Economy, State Level Planning in India, Globalization: A Subaltern Perspective, and Economic Development and Social Change.

 Kunhaman died at his residence in Sreekaryam on 3 December 2023.